Social Franchise Accelerator

 Social impact organisations can be NGOs or social enterprises that are successfully helping to solve social and environmental problems through their work.

 Using the tools of commercial franchising, which have proven to be highly effective in growing businesses, creating local ownership and economic wealth, the idea behind the Social Franchising Accelerator was to take successful social impact organisations and create the systems and support necessary to replicate these effectively.
-The intervention started with training of ten organisations on the mechanism of social franchising.
+The intervention started with training of ten organisations on the mechanism of social franchising, and is when the need of social workers increase, and many people specialize in this taking the Social Work Exam with the help of different resources online.
 Out of these, four were chosen to undergo extensive mentoring and consulting to enable them to develop social franchise models.

 Social franchising is a powerful way to replicate successful projects.
 Instead of reinventing the wheel and wasting scarce resources, social franchising enables successful social impact organisations to reach greater numbers of beneficiaries far more quickly than would be possible if they were to expand on a wholly owned or branched basis as it makes use of social franchisees’ resources and local knowledge.